majikayogames/SimpleTerrain/README.md

 SimpleTerrain is a Godot 4 addon which provides a SimpleTerrain node as well as editor features to modify the terrain.

-I did a YouTube explaining the functionality and structure of this extension here: https://www.youtube.com/watch?v=AK951MB9kXM
+I did a YouTube explaining the functionality and structure of SimpleTerrain here: https://www.youtube.com/watch?v=AK951MB9kXM

 ## Features